 NEBRASKA POWER REVIEW BOARD

-The 818th meeting of the Nebraska Power Review Board (“the Board” or “PRB”) was held in the First Floor Hearing Room, Nebraska State Office Building, 301 Centennial Mall, Lincoln, Nebraska.
-The roll was called and present were Chairman Reida, Vice Chairman Hutchison, Mr. Grennan, Ms. Loutzenhiser, and Mr. Moen.
-Mr. Grennan, and Ms. Loutzenhiser were participating via videoconference on Webex, pursuant to the provisions Executive Orders 21-02 and 20-36.
-Executive Director Texel stated that public notice for the meeting had been published in the Lincoln Journal Star newspaper on April 2, 2021.
+The 821st meeting of the Nebraska Power Review Board (“the Board” or “PRB”) was held in the First Floor Hearing Room, Nebraska State Office Building, 301 Centennial Mall, Lincoln, Nebraska.
+The roll was called and present were Chairman Reida, Vice Chairman Hutchison, Mr. Grennan, and Mr. Moen.
+Ms. Loutzenhiser’s work schedule created a conflict that would not allow her to travel to Lincoln.
+Executive Director Texel explained that although Ms. Loutzenhiser may watch the meeting on Webex, she will not participate in any discussion nor vote on any matter before the Board.
+Due to this, the meeting will not constitute a videoconference meeting.
+Executive Director Texel stated that legislative bill 83 had been signed by the Governor.
+Executive Director Texel stated that public notice for the meeting had been published in the Lincoln Journal Star newspaper on July 2, 2021.
 The Board also made the meeting available to the public through Webex.
 The Webex log-in information was available on the Board’s website and was published in the Lincoln Journal Star notice.
+The agenda on the Board’s website also includes links to the agenda items with associated documents the Board will consider, as well as a link to the Nebraska Open Meetings Act.
 Executive Director Texel explained that if any member of the public wanted to speak, they could click on the “raise your hand” icon.
-At that time they would be unmuted, they could announce who was speaking, and they could offer their comment or question.
+At that time they would be unmuted, they could announce who was speaking, provide an address, and disclose if they represent an organization.
+Then they could offer their comment or question.
 All background materials for the agenda items to be acted on were provided to all Board members prior to the meeting and a copy of the materials was in each Board member’s notebook.
 The executive director announced that a copy of the Nebraska Open Meetings Act was on display on the south wall of the room for the public to review, and another copy was available in a black three-ring binder on the table at the back of the room.
 A copy of all materials that the Board would consider was available for public inspection on a table in the back of the room, as well as extra copies of the agenda.

-The Board first considered the draft minutes from its March 8, 2021, public meeting.
-The Board did not receive any comments recommending changes to the draft minutes.
-The staff did not have any changes to suggest, either.
+The Board first considered the draft minutes from its June 14, 2021, public meeting.
 The minutes were sent electronically to the Board members.
-Vice Chairman Hutchison moved to approve the minutes.
-Mr. Moen seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Loutzenhiser – yes, and Mr. Moen – yes.
-The motion carried 5-0.
+There was one suggested change.
+David Reid, Senior Advisor to Bluestem Energy Solutions, pointed out that on page 5, at the end of the first paragraph, the minutes say that the date by which the Board must issue and deliver its decision regarding certain public power district charter amendments to the Secretary of State’s office was March 1, 2021.
+The correct date is March 1, 2022.
+Vice Chairman Hutchison moved to approve the minutes with the noted date correction.
+Mr. Grennan seconded the motion.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Loutzenhiser – absent, and Mr. Moen – yes.
+The motion carried 4-0 with one absent.

-The next agenda item was acceptance of the expense report for the month of March.
-In March there was $24,258.05 in personal services, $17,393.61 in operating expenses, and $420.72 in travel expenses.
-The total expenses for March were $42,072.38.
-Executive Director Texel noted that the Board has used 74.99% of its cash fund (not including the emergency reserve) and 75% of the fiscal year has passed.
-Vice Chairman Hutchison asked about the personal services limitation (PSL) category and if the Board needed to be worried that it is over the 75% mark.
-Ms. Loutzenhiser felt comfortable with the numbers and did not feel that there was a need to be worried.
-Mr. Moen moved to accept the March expense report.
+The next agenda item was acceptance of the expense report for the month of June.
+In June there was $33,809.74 in personal services, $17,571.11 in operating expenses, and $222.56 in travel expenses.
+June 30 is the end of the State’s fiscal year.
+The Board had used 98.29% of its available cash fund, not including the cash reserve fund.
+There was about $9,000 remaining in the cash fund at the end of the fiscal year, so the cash fund amounts for the last fiscal year ran very close.
+Mr. Grennan moved to accept the June expense report.
 Vice Chairman Hutchison seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Loutzenhiser – yes, and Mr. Moen – yes.
-The motion carried 5-0.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Loutzenhiser – absent, and Mr. Moen – yes.
+The motion carried 4-0 with one absent.

-Chairman Reida moved to adjourn the meeting.
-Vice Chairman Hutchison seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Mr. Grennan – yes, Ms. Loutzenhiser – yes, and Mr. Moen – yes.
-The motion carried 5-0.
-The meeting was adjourned at 3:24 p.m.
+Vice Chairman Hutchison moved to adjourn the meeting.
+Mr. Grennan seconded the motion.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Mr. Grennan – yes, Ms. Loutzenhiser – absent, and Mr. Moen – yes.
+The motion carried 4-0 with one absent.
+The meeting was adjourned at 1:22 p.m.

 Timothy J. Texel